devmehmetates/devmehmetates/README.md

 ![Slide 16_9 - 1](https://user-images.githubusercontent.com/74152011/170300658-fad01474-354a-407d-b2ae-6d2360911559.png)

+<h5 align=end> These are just my featured apps.
+Keep reviewing for more.
+For about 50 more 🚀 </h5>

 ## Information
 + 💻 I am currently looking for a job as an iOS developer.
 + 🔨 I am currently learning In-depth Swift and UIKit. <a href="https://github.com/devmehmetates/365-day-of-code">You might want to look at this.</a>